ajaykumar011/cdk-pipeline/README.md

 # Welcome to your CDK TypeScript project!

-Cdk bootstra in each region
+Cdk bootstrap in each region

 # Go to Each Account and and run the bootsrapping
 # Make sure your AWS organisation have the required policy of ECR, S3, CF etc.